LineageOS/lineage_wiki/pages/libvirt-qemu.md

 #### Add GPU to the virtual machine

-1. Enable VT-d (Intel) or IOMMU (AMD) in BIOS settings on the host PC.
+1. Enable VT-d (Intel) or IOMMU (AMD) in the host PC's BIOS settings.
 2. Stop any driver from using the GPU on the host OS.
 3. Probe `vfio-pci` kernel module with `ids` parameter containing PCI ID(s) of the GPU on the host OS.
 4. Add PCI device of the GPU to the virtual machine at PCI bus `0x00` slot `0x1e`.

 #### Start the virtual machine with GPU passthrough

-When on the boot menu, enter `Advanced options (virtio_x86_64 specific)` submenu, and select the option that corresponds to the GPU and/or your usecase.
+When on the boot menu, enter the `Advanced options (virtio_x86_64 specific)` submenu, and select the option that corresponds to the GPU and/or your usecase.

 If something that's related with graphics doesn't work in GPU passthrough mode, you could firstly try booting in SELinux Permissive mode by selecting `Settings` > `SELinux` > `Permissive` on boot menu before booting.